Koatty/koatty_doc/docs/README-en.md

 @Bootstrap()
 @TestBootstrap()
 export class App extends Koatty {
-  ...
+  // ...
 }
 ```

-Note: The function execution of the custom decorator created by `BindEventHook` is triggered by the event (`appBoot`, `appReady`, `appStart`, `appStop`), and attention should be paid to the framework startup logic and related context.
+> Note: The function execution of the custom decorator created by `BindEventHook` is triggered by the event (`appBoot`, `appReady`, `appStart`, `appStop`), and attention should be paid to the framework startup logic and related context.

-### Loading Customizations
+## Loading Customizations

-The entry class of the project can also set two other decorators, which are:
+The entry class of the project can also set two other decorators:

-- `@ComponentScan('./')`: Declares the directory of project components, default is the project `src` directory, containing all types of components.
+- **`@ComponentScan('./')`**: Declares the directory of project components, default is the project `src` directory, containing all types of components.
-- `@ConfigurationScan('./config')`: Declares the directory of project configuration files, default is `src/config` directory.
+- **`@ConfigurationScan('./config')`**: Declares the directory of project configuration files, default is `src/config` directory.

 ## IOC Container

-IoC stands for Inversion of Control, which translates to control inversion in English.
-In ES6 Class-style programming, simply creating instances and holding them reveals the following disadvantages:
+IoC stands for Inversion of Control.
+In ES6 Class-style programming, simply creating instances through `new` reveals the following disadvantages:

 - To instantiate a component, you must first instantiate dependent components, leading to tight coupling.
 - Each component needs to instantiate a dependent component, without reuse.
 - Many components need to be destroyed to release resources, such as DataSource.
 However, if the component is shared by multiple components, how to ensure that all users have been destroyed.
 - As more components are introduced, it becomes more difficult to write shared components, and the dependency relationships between them become more complex.

 If a system has a large number of components, if the lifecycle and interdependent relationships of these components are maintained by the components themselves, it not only greatly increases the complexity of the system but also leads to extremely tight coupling between components, which brings great difficulties to testing and maintenance.

 Therefore, the core issues are: